CSU Fully Online provides an opportunity for eligible matriculated students to enroll in one course per term offered by another CSU campus.

 - Students may enroll in one CSU Fully Online Program course per term.
 The CSU Fully Online Program provides information regarding general education requirements satisfied by available online courses.

-- Evidence of completion of course prerequisites may be required by the host campus (i.e., transcripts or grade reports).
+- Evidence of completion of course prerequisites may be required by the host campus (for example, transcripts or grade reports).

 - Financial aid eligibility is through CSULB.
 In addition, students who are eligible for veterans, rehabilitation, social security and other federal, state or county benefits must secure eligibility certification through CSULB.